Active travel and air quality in the workplace

 Cycle to Work Day encourages adults across the UK to get on their bike and give cycle commuting a go for one day.
 It’s an easy way to boost your employee’s health and improve their wellbeing.
 Not to mention being good for the environment.

 This year’s event takes place on the 8 August 2019.
 So why not encourage your employees to dust off their old bike and get ready to join in the UK’s biggest one-day celebration of cycle commuting.

 There are loads of beautiful walking routes around Staffordshire.
 Take a look at the walks near your home or workplace.
-There’s even a travel planning tool to help you create a personalised plan.

 If you’re keen to get out on your bike, take a look at the cycle maps for each district of Staffordshire.
 There’s even a cycling journey planner to help you to plan ahead, giving you options to take the fastest or the quietest route.

 ECO Stars encourages and helps operators of HGV’s, buses, coaches, vans and taxis to run fleets in the most efficient and green way.
 Why not join Staffordshire and Stoke’s ECO Stars Fleet Recognition Scheme?

 Take a look at the Physical Activity in the Workplace page for ideas on how to support your employees to improve their physical activity levels.